 Assuming you’ve handled the basics, the next logical step is to use AI to enrich your search and recommendation systems.
 A good example here is the use of computer vision and NLP to extract information from unstructured product data.
 Most retailers have product images, text descriptions, product reviews, etc., that have tons of latent information that tends to go unused.
 Modern image and text algorithms can extract detailed information about a product’s style, how customers are using (or wearing) it, and what they like and dislike about it.
 That data is raw material for delivering more relevant and better personalized recommendations and search results.

 Beyond that, AI can power entirely new retail experiences.
-The possibilities here are huge, even if you look only at what’s possible with computer vision: shoppable images, visual product search, personalized outfit recommendations, etc. Each of these offers a new way for customers to interact with brands and with products.
+The possibilities here are huge, even if you look only at what’s possible with computer vision: shoppable images, visual product search, personalized outfit recommendations, etc. Each of these offers a new way for customers to interact with brands and products.

 What new advances in image recognition technology have fueled the “digital transformation” of retail in recent years?